-Join Jess Chadwick for an in-depth discussion in this video Expose web API endpoints, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Expose web API endpoints, part of Learning ASP.NET Core MVC.

 - [Instructor] Now that I've shown you…how to avoid full page refreshes…and only refresh the sections of your page…by rendering views on the server…and sending them to the client via AJAX,…now let's explore how to expose your applications data…via a Web API.…A Web API is a server-side web service…that exposes a lightweight interface…and data structures with an emphasis on usability…and the ability to be consumed…by HTTP base devices such as browsers.…